Interoperable-data/automate-va/docs/ERADIS/CERTIFICATES.md

 > `Documented evidence` allows permission seekers to ask these permissions to permission providers (permitting bodies).
 Instances of documented evidence are resources, potentially having a physical/electronic document as its presentation.

-Stakeholders wanting to represent this `vpa:DocumentedEvidence` as linked data, in order to achieve the objectives as described elsewhere, are invited to examine and return comments on the following proposal.
+Stakeholders wanting to represent this `vpa:EvidenceDocument` as linked data, in order to achieve the objectives as described elsewhere, are invited to examine and return comments on the following proposal.

 > [!NOTE]
-> The class `vpa:DocumentedEvidence` can be linked to verified `vpa:Requirement`, which are further not specified, but can be, for instance to eli:LegalResource and other classes.
-The EU Agency for Railways uses the `vpa:DocumentedEvidence` class to model [ERADIS Interoperability documents](https://eradis.era.europa.eu/default.aspx).
+> The class `vpa:EvidenceDocument` can be linked to verified `vpa:Requirement`, which are further not specified, but can be, for instance to eli:LegalResource and other classes.
+The EU Agency for Railways uses the `vpa:EvidenceDocument` class to model [ERADIS Interoperability documents](https://eradis.era.europa.eu/default.aspx).
 The process is described [here](./RESTRICTION.md).

 ## Data model

 For EC Declarations, [see this document](DECLARATIONS.md).

-`era:Certificate a vpa:DocumentedEvidence ;` are instantiated from ERADIS data, and will be complemented by verifiable credentials (open point).
+`era:Certificate a vpa:EvidenceDocument ;` are instantiated from ERADIS data, and will be complemented by verifiable credentials (open point).

 A CLD has the following properties.
 For the use cases, please consult [this document](../USE%20CASES/CLD.md).